Shopify/hydrogen/.changeset/short-taxis-call.md

 ---
-'@shopify/cli-hydrogen': patch
-'@shopify/create-hydrogen': patch
+'@shopify/codegen': patch
 ---

-Fix codegen commands for generated projects
+Add support for codegen in JavaScript projects with JSDoc. (#1334) by @frandiox